Why did Yaakov vow? "Tov Asher Lo Sidor" (Koheles 5:4)!

-Why did Yakov stipulate "Im... (if Hashem will guard me)"?
+Why did Yaakov stipulate "Im... (if Hashem will guard me)"?
 Hashem already promised him!
 Also, one should not serve Hashem on condition to receive reward!

 Tosfos ha'Shalem (9): It is difficult to say that he was concerned lest sin nullify the promises.
 2 Rather, he was concerned lest his dream was due to his thoughts during the day, that Yitzchak gave to him Birkas Avraham.

-Tosfos ha'Shalem (11, citing R. Yehudah ha'Chasid. citing R. Yitzchak of Rusiya): Yakov cannot manage with less than [minimal food and clothing].
+Tosfos ha'Shalem (11, citing R. Yehudah ha'Chasid, citing R. Yitzchak of Rusiya): Yaakov cannot manage with less than [minimal food and clothing].
 He vowed to tithe only what he receives above this.

-Riva (verse 22, citing R. Tam): Yakov accepted to fulfill whether or not Hashem will give to him.
+Riva (to 28:22, citing R. Tam): Yaakov accepted to fulfill whether or not Hashem will give to him.

 Ohr ha'Chayim #2: "Im Yihyeh Elokim Imadi" means, if Midas ha'Din will agree.
 Hashem (Midas ha'Rachamim promised; sometimes Midas ha'Din blocks it).

-Malbim: Yakov stipulated also (verse 21) "v'Hayah Hashem Li lEi'lokim", i.e. I will serve Hashem and remain a Tzadik.
+Malbim: Yaakov stipulated also (in 28:21) "v'Hayah Hashem Li LE'lokim," i.e. I will serve Hashem and remain a Tzadik.
 Hashem did not promise this, for it depends on free choice.

-Why did Yakov stipulate about a wife, but not about children?
+Why did Yaakov stipulate about a wife, but not about children?
 His primary desire was to have children!
-(Refer to 31:17:1:1 - PF.)
+(Refer to 31:17:1.1:1 - PF.)

 Why is this difficult?
-Brachos 4a asks why Yakov feared Esav in spite of Hashem's promise, and says that he was concerned for sin!
-Perhaps that is because he found himself in a dangerous situation, or he was worried lest he sinned through marrying two sisters, getting angry at Rachel and Lavan, benefiting from Lavan's money....
+Berachos 4a asks why Yaakov feared Esav in spite of Hashem's promise, and says that he was concerned for sin! (see Rashi to 32:11.
+In fact, Gur Aryeh writes that this was indeed was Yaakov's fear also now; perhaps sin might hold them back, or his merits might prove insufficient.)
+According to Tosfos, perhaps in that case he found himself in a dangerous situation, or he was worried lest he had sinned through marrying two sisters, by getting angry at Rachel and Lavan, by benefiting from Lavan's money....
 (PF)

-Why did Yakov stipulate about clothing?
+Why did Yaakov stipulate about clothing?
 Hashem did not promise this!

-Riva #1, Hadar Zekenim: Clothing to guard from heat and cold is part of Shmirah.
+Riva #1, Hadar Zekenim: Clothing to guard from heat and cold is part of Shemirah.

 Tosfos ha'Shalem (14, citing Maharam bar Baruch): He requested Bigdei Kehunah, i.e. the fulfillment of the purchase of the Bechorah.